bluerobotics/BlueOS/README.md

 BlueOS is designed to perform optimally across a wide range of systems.
 In our latest releases, we officially support the following architectures:

 - **amd64:** This is the architecture used by most desktop and laptop computers.
-A typical example is any modern PC running a 64-bit version of Linux.
+A typical example is any modern PC running a 64-bit version of Linux. **Not fully supported.**

 - **armv8/arm64:** This is used by more recent, high-performance devices.
 You can run BlueOS on a Raspberry Pi 4 or in a computer with Apple Silicon.